Tobol-Irtysh Tatar dialect

-The Tobol-Irtysh dialect is a Turkic dialect group spoken in Tyumen and Omsk Oblast in Russia, and gets its name from the Tobol and Irtysh rivers.
+The Tobol-Irtysh Tatar dialect is a dialect of Siberian Tatar language spoken in Tyumen and Omsk Oblast in Russia, and gets its name from the Tobol and Irtysh rivers.

 Classification

-It is generally classed among the dialects of the Tatars of Siberia, of which some also speak Baraba.
+It is generally classed among the dialects of the Tatars of Siberia, of which some also speak Baraba Tatar.
 Johanson groups these dialects under the name of Western Siberian Tatar.

 Dialects

 According to Tumasheva, Tobol-Irtysh Tatar has 5 dialects: